The Epidemic! game is no longer available.

 Allocate Resources to Team

-Each team member will now receive five more Resource Chips.
+Each team member will now receive five more Resource

 You have six more chips to allocate.
 Decide how to distribute all of them.